aarondweinberg/music_genre_identifier/README.md

 Used to generate the graph structure for graph-aware loss:
 - [musicmap_graph_creator.py](./Graph%20Creation/musicmap_graph_creator.py): Builds the graph and shortest-path matrix
 - [musicmap_genres_withexplicitsupergenres.csv](./Graph%20Creation/musicmap_genres_withexplicitsupergenres.csv): Genre metadata including supergenres, clusters, and nodes
+- [Musicmap.html](./Musicmap.html): Saved HTML of the [Musicmap.info](https://musicmap.info/) site, used to construct the genre graph and shortest-distance matrix for loss computation.

 ---